ABostrom/Renascitur/docs/Material Plane/Regions/Mokoweri/Irisandra.md

 **Irisandra: The Great Sentinel Tree of Mokoweri**

 Irisandra, the colossal tree that graces the island of Mokoweri, stands as a monumental testament to the forgotten era of Solaran science and their struggle to control aberrant soul experiments.
-This majestic tree was crafted with care and purpose by the Solaran scientist, [[Iris Andras]], to serve
+This majestic tree was crafted with care and purpose by the Solaran scientist, [[Iris Andras]].

+### Grove Warden
+[[Iris Andras]] fused with the great tree as part of the final experiment to

 **A Monument of Solaran Science:**